microsoft/rest-api-fuzz-testing/docs/how-to-use-raft-local.md

 * The `storage` folder will contain all of the data produced by RAFT job runs.
 * The `secrets` folder is a user maintained folder. </br>
   The files in this folder are the names of the secret used in the job definition file.
-  These files should not have an extension.
+  These files should not have an extension.</br>
+  **Note:** The contents of the secret file must not contain line breaks.
+This data is passed on the docker command line.
+Line breaks will cause the docker command to fail.

   For example if my RAFT job configuration requires a text token.
   I can store the token in file `MyToken` under `CLI/local/secrets/MyToken` and use `MyToken`